nikolashn/basque/MANUAL.md

 ### Functions
 Func (function) is a type that represents procedures.
 The return type of a func can be any type assignable to a variable, or `void` (representing no return value).
 Funcs may have optional parameters, similar to as in C++.

+A set of functions are available for use by default in a Basque program.
+These are called the core functions; more information about them is in a later section.

 ### Other future types
 In the future there will be support for many other types: floating point numbers, structures, enumerations, and more.